 The pancreas is an organ located behind the stomach.
 It produces chemicals (called enzymes) needed to digest food.
 It also produces the hormones insulin and glucagon.

-When inflammation and scarring of the pancreas occur, the organ is no longer able to make the right amount of these enzymes.
-As a result, your body may be unable to digest fat and other important components of food.
+When scarring of the pancreas occurs, the organ is no longer able to make the right amount of these enzymes.
+As a result, your body may be unable to digest fat and key elements of food.

 Other conditions that have been linked to chronic pancreatitis:

 - Problems when the immune system attacks the body